-Most people want to lose weight and “tone up” (which essentially is to build muscle), but the truth is that you need to be lean enough to see the muscle.
-And furthermore, you need to HAVE muscle in order for it to show up!
+Most people want to lose fat and “tone up” (which essentially is to build muscle), and in order to achieve those goals you need to be lean enough to see the muscle (have no fat covering the muscle) and to actually HAVE muscle in order for it to show up!

-When I first went chasing after my abs, not only was I not eating properly to fuel my body, but I also wasn’t progressing in lifting weights.
+When I first went chasing after my abs at 40, not only was I not eating properly to fuel my body, but I also wasn’t progressing in lifting weights.
 I was spinning my wheels in group fitness classes with the same 5 or 10 pound dumbbells for 10 years!
 So while I thought I needed to simply eat less in essence to become leaner to see my abs, truth was I had no muscle mass.
-So in essence, no matter how lean I was getting (and I was skinny) I didn’t see my abs until I started building muscle all over my body.
+So no matter how much weight I was losing, I didn’t see my abs until I started building muscle all over my body.

 Here are a few things to keep in mind when you want to build muscle:

-Another factor to consider when building muscle is to track your food.
-Otherwise, how do you know if you are in a caloric surplus or not?
-Most people either underestimate how much they eat or over estimate.
-With the recommended slow rate of weight each month that is required to build, if you aren’t tracking your food then it’s impossible to know if you are eating too much or too little, which most of us over or under estimate.
+Another factor to consider when building muscle and losing fat is to track your food.
+Otherwise, how do you know if how much you are actually eating?
+If you aren’t tracking your food then it’s impossible to know if you are eating too much or too little, which most of us over or under estimate.

-And last but certainly not least, if you want to build muscle your training program must be must be increased over time.
+And last but certainly not least, if you want to build muscle and lose fat your training program must be must be in a progressive overload fashion.
 That means sets, reps and volume must be increased. which is exactly how my SloaneSquad daily video guided training program is set up to yield you the most effective and efficient results!

 It’s important to note that both fat loss and building muscle do not occur immediately and that both take a lot of time and consistency.
 I have personally gone through both phases of losing weight and building muscle, and I feel that it’s actually harder to build muscle then it is to lose weight.

 Regardless of your goals, train hard, fuel your body properly, track your food, be patient and most of all consistent, and results will certainly follow.